rezaeiaria/AmenChar/README.md

 # AMENChar

-AMENChar is a MATLAB library that characterizing (and possible *differentiating*) attributes among different classes of subgraphs in an **_attributed graph_**.
+AMENChar is a MATLAB library that characterizing (and possibly *differentiating*) attributes among different classes of subgraphs in an **_attributed graph_**.
 These attributes can be used to further study the differences in the two classes, such as differences in structure of communities or behavior of individuals.